Researchers use KaleidaGraph to analyze the brain's selection mechanism for preferential processing

-“We quickly generate time x voltage plots of human brain electrical activity using KaleidaGraph,” states Geoffrey Potts, Assistant Professor, Rice University and a KaleidaGraph user since 2003.
+“We quickly generate time x voltage plots of human brain electrical activity using KaleidaGraph,” states Geoffrey Potts, who is now an Associate Professor at the University of South Florida and a KaleidaGraph user since 2003.
 “We create a graph template that fits the data of a specific experiment and then plug multiple datasets into that template, creating quick and easy waveform plots for data exploration and publication.”

 Got 10 Minutes?